fishz1/4353woahWEBSITE/README.md

-Still need to test code coverage (IN PROGRESS)
+Code coverage test: 93.75%

-Pricing Module Class (Not started yet)
+Pricing Module Class (Wrote it in the fuelApp.js file but is commented out)

 Still need to code validation for username and password in the registration (DONE)